In This Apportionment Lottery, the House Always Wins: Introduction

-As a consequence of the \bvn{} Theorem~\citep{Birk46,Neu53}, any fractional matching in a bipartite graph can be implemented as a lottery over integral matchings, in the sense that each edge is present in the random matching with probability equal to its weight in the fractional matching.
+Our work is part of a larger thrust to develop allocation mechanisms that combine desirable ex-ante and ex-post guarantees, which have been termed \emph{best-of-both-worlds guarantees}~\citep{AFS+23}.
+The works of \cite{HZ79} and \cite{BM01} were early precursors to this idea, in the setting of matchings where the space of realizable ex-ante probabilities has a very clean structure~\citep{Birk46,Neumann53}. \cite{BCKM13} generalized this approach to more general combinatorial constraints. \cite{AFS+23} first studied classic fair-division axioms in this way, and \cite{BEF22} and \cite{FMN+23} extended this approach to additional fairness axioms and more general valuations.
+The corollary in the previous paragraph is a best-of-both-worlds fairness guarantee for weighted fair division; recently, \cite{AGM23} and \cite{HSV23} have obtained such guarantees for this setting. \paragraph{Randomly rounding bipartite matchings.} As a consequence of the \bvn{} Theorem~\citep{Birk46,Neumann53}, any fractional matching in a bipartite graph can be implemented as a lottery over integral matchings, in the sense that each edge is present in the random matching with probability equal to its weight in the fractional matching.
 One algorithm for rounding a bipartite matching is pipage rounding~\citep{AS04}, which \citet{GKP+06} randomized in their dependent rounding technique.
 This rounding technique is powerful since it can directly accommodate fractional degrees larger than 1 and can provide negative-correlation properties such that Chernoff concentration bounds apply~\citep{PS97}.
 The technique of \citeauthor{GKP+06} has found many applications in approximation algorithms~\citep{GKP+06,KMP+09,BGLM+12} and in fair division~\citep{SS18a,AN20,CJMW19}.